Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 The door opened, spilling out warm air that smelled of baking.
 Naydra, the Great Mother and the *one being* among the Gao whom the Great Father didn’t literally own, stood on the threshold and gestured for him to come in.
 “You’re early!”

-Mike didn’t need to duck under the door---it was sized for somebody a lot bigger than him---but he still felt like he *should* as he stepped inside and scrubbed his boots on the doormat.
+Mike didn’t need to duck under the door - it was sized for somebody a lot bigger than him - but he still felt like he *should* as he stepped inside and scrubbed his boots on the doormat.
 “Great Mother…”

 “We don’t stand on ceremony and titles here, Michael,” she assured him, and gave him a welcoming sniff.
 Her ears plastered themselves backwards against her scalp, the Gaoian equivalent of pulling a disgusted face. *“Yurgh.* That planet really *is* polluted, isn’t it?”